 Typically, a new kitchen design might include details of the kitchen cabinetry, appliance ranges, lighting schemes, worktop material options and electric outlets.
 Kitchen storage and cabinets will work better against solid walls, and you will need to position appliances like hobs and dishwashers to an external wall for waste pipes and extractor fans.
 In any kitchen layout, there should be a clear route between the hob, sink and fridge for ease of use.
 However, a new kitchen extension should include floor plans that reach into the adjacent rooms, illustrating how they can be changed and repurposed to enhance the new extension.

-A multi-functional space is key
+2. A multi-functional space is key

 The kitchen is an essential part of a house; it is where people gather for everyday activities and special occasions, making it the heart of the home.
-If you are thinking of creating a generously sized open plan kitchen, then you will need to consider the different zones to satisfy the multi-use requirements a kitchen naturally has.
+If you are thinking of creating a generously sized open-plan kitchen, then you will need to consider the different zones to satisfy the multi-use requirements a kitchen naturally has.
 A large kitchen island can be the perfect central hub with masses of multitasking space.
-You can use it as a food prep zone, a breakfast bar, a social hub or cocktail mixing station.
+You can use it as a food prep zone, a breakfast bar, a social hub or a cocktail mixing station.

-An open-plan layout is ideal for maximising on space, but they can sometimes look a little empty or lack definition without the help of walls.
+An open-plan layout is ideal for maximising space, but it can sometimes look a little empty or lack definition without the help of walls.
 When choosing the lighting for your kitchen, its functionality and focus are paramount for everyday tasks such as meal preparation.
 Lighting positioning is integral to creating a warm and inviting open-plan space.
 Pendant lights can work very well above the island or the dining table to help define the different zones.

 You can also potentially feel exposed in such a large room if the furniture and worktops are not arranged well.
 Islands and peninsulas create additional cooking space in the kitchen while giving you more room for extra appliances and cupboard storage.
 They will allow you to face everyone else in the room while you cook, rather than having your back turned as you prepare dinner.
-Try to position key features like sinks in the island, rather than against the wall.
+Try to position key features like sinks on the island, rather than against the wall.